blakeembrey/react-free-style/README.md

 })

-// Extend `App` to create a new class with style injection.
+// Wrap `App` to create a component with style merging.
 App = Style.component(App)

 // Render to the document.